 Post-bake Cinnamon Sugar Topping

-- 50 grams (¼ cup) coarse turbinado sugar (sugar in the raw)
+- 50 grams (¼ cup) turbinado sugar, (sugar in the raw)

 INSTRUCTIONS

-- In a heavy-bottomed pot, melt the butter on medium heat.
+- In a heavy-bottomed pot, melt butter on medium heat.
 Continue heating while butter begins to foam.
 Whisk frequently and watch carefully for the change of color from pale yellow to golden brown as the solids separate down to the bottom and the butter begins to brown.
 Remove from heat promptly and set aside to cool.113 grams (½ cup; 4 oz) unsalted butter

 - To the bowl of a stand mixer fitted with the paddle attachment, add granulated and brown sugars, egg yolk, pumpkin puree, and vanilla.
 Add the cooled brown butter and mix on medium-low speed until well combined.
-Scrape down sides of bowl.68 grams (⅓ cup) granulated sugar, 150 grams (¾ cup) brown sugar, 1 egg yolk, 81 grams (⅓ cup) pumpkin puree, 1 teaspoon vanilla extract
+Scrape down sides of bowl.68 grams (⅓ cup) granulated sugar, 150 grams (¾ cup) brown sugar, 1 large egg yolk, 81 grams (⅓ cup) pumpkin puree, 1 teaspoon vanilla extract

-- In a separate bowl, whisk together flour, baking soda, salt and spices.
-Once well mixed, add dry ingredients to the wet mixture and mix on low just until no dry ingredient streaks are visible.
-Remove bowl from mixer and mix a few strokes with a spatula to ensure the flour mixture is fully incorporated.180 grams (1½ cups) all-purpose flour, ½ teaspoon baking soda, 2 grams (½ teaspoon) kosher salt (I use Diamond Crystal), 1½ teaspoon cinnamon, ground, ½ teaspoon nutmeg, ground, ½ teaspoon cloves, ground, ½ teaspoon ginger, ground
+- In a separate bowl, whisk together flour, baking soda, salt and spices.180 grams (1½ cups) all-purpose flour, ½ teaspoon baking soda, 2 grams (½ teaspoon) kosher salt, 1½ teaspoon cinnamon, ½ teaspoon nutmeg, ½ teaspoon cloves, ½ teaspoon ginger, ground

-- Using a 1 ½ Tablespoon cookie scoop (#40), portion out scoops onto a cookie sheet.
-Mix together sugar and cinnamon in a small bowl.
+- Mix together sugar and cinnamon in a small bowl.
 Roll each cookie in cinnamon sugar mixture.
 Use your thumb or the end of a wooden spoon (I used the butt end of a citrus reamer) to make an indent in the center of each cookie to hold the cream cheese mixture.
-Don't add the filling yet.
-Place dough into fridge to chill for at least 1-2 hours, or overnight.100 grams (½ cup) granulated sugar, 1 teaspoon cinnamon, ground
+Place dough balls into fridge to chill for at least 1 hour.100 grams (½ cup) granulated sugar, 1 teaspoon cinnamon

 - Preheat oven to 350 degrees Fahrenheit (177° Celsius, Gas mark 4).

-- Place 8 of the prepared cookie dough balls on a parchment lined cookie sheet at one time (two rows of three, plus one row of two cookies in the middle.)
+- Place 8 of the prepared cookie dough balls on a parchment lined cookie sheet (two rows of three, plus one row of two cookies in the middle.)
 Using a teaspoon, measure out 2 teaspoons of cream cheese filling into the center indent of each cookie.
 They will be heaped full, but the filling shouldn't run when baked.

-Katie
+Katie says

 Made these recently and they were delicious and beautiful!
 Got many compliments on them.
 I only needed about half of the cheesecake filling for the cookies, so I might make less next time but will definitely make again.

-Kathleen Culver
+Kathleen Culver says

 Thanks so much for the feedback, Katie!